EdenEast/nightfox.nvim/readme.md

 ## Configuration

-There is no need to call `setup` if you dont require to change the default options and settings.
+There is no need to call `setup` if you don't require to change the default options and settings.

 ```lua
 -- Default options